 A handy terminal command will show a list of all apps installed on a Mac that have come exclusively from the Mac App Store.
 This can be helpful for a variety of reasons, like when building a list of apps you may want to replace from outside the official App Store channels if you’re migrating … Read More

 Ignoring specific software updates is a bit different now in modern versions of OS X now that updates are handled by the Mac App Store.
 From OS X Yosemite, Mavericks, Mountain Lion and onward, if you don’t want to install an update you will need to hide it from being visible within the Updates tab … Read More

 OS X has a handful of features that are dependent on a constant internet connection, and one of those is the new automatic update feature.
 Undeniably convenient, OS X and all apps installed from the Mac App Store will automatically download and update themselves, but if you have metered internet or are using Personal Hotspot … Read More

 After you’ve upgraded to OS X Mountain Lion on the primary Mac you bought it from, the installer app deletes itself from your /Applications/ folder.
 This makes sense for those who only own a single Mac, but if you plan on installing OS X Mountain Lion on multiple Macs or just want to create an … Read More

-Need to refresh the App Store or iTunes Store?
-Hit Command+R at any screen in the iTunes, iOS, or Mac App Store, and the page will reload with whatever new data awaits, whether it’s a revised Top Charts listing or just to see the latest Featured apps.
-You can refresh any screen in any of … Read More
+Need to refresh the App Store or iTunes Store from a computer?
+To quickly refresh the App Store on Mac OS X, just hit Command+R at any screen in the iTunes, iOS App Store, or Mac App Store, and the page will reload with whatever new data awaits, whether it’s a revised Top Charts listing … Read More